RoomRenovation AIRoomRenovation.ai

 Yes.
 Use low-light-tolerant plants like pothos, philodendrons, and ferns.
 Supplement with high-quality grow lights built into shelving or pendant fixtures.
 Natural materials, water features, and nature-inspired textures contribute to biophilic design even without abundant natural light.

-Upload a photo and watch AI transform your space into a beautiful biophilic interior in seconds.
+Upload a photo and watch AI render your space as a biophilic interior in seconds.